petershin/liferay-learn/docs/dxp-cloud/latest/en/build-and-deploy/deploying-changes-via-the-dxp-cloud-console.md

 # Deploying Changes via the DXP Cloud Console

-This tutorial walks through the process of adding a portal property to the Liferay service, triggering a CI build with a pull request, and deploying the new build to the `dev` environment via the DXP Cloud console.
+This tutorial walks through the process of adding a portal property to the Liferay service, triggering a CI build with a pull request, and deploying the new build to the `dev` environment via the Liferay Cloud console.

 To get started, you need a code hosting service integrated with your project's CI service and a local, working copy of your project's repository.